jodastephen/railmodel/CR2-Streatham-SWLondon.md

 -------------------------------------------
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 49-52m at 4tph
 * LHD-WAT changing to CR2 at CLJ changing to District at VIC in 51-55m at 4tph (+3m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 52-57m at 4tph (+4m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 53-59m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 55-59m at 4tph (+7m)